Kalikow-type decomposition for multicolor infinite range particle systems: Proofs of Proposition , Theorems and Proofs of Proposition 1, Theorems 2 and 3

-The proofs rely on the notion of {\it black and white time-reverse sketch process} that we will introduce now.
-The black and white time-reverse sketch process gives the mathematically precise description of the backward black and white Algorithm 1 given above.
+The proofs rely on the notion of \textit{black and white time-reverse sketch process} that we will introduce now.
+The black and white time-reverse sketch process gives the\vadjust{\goodbreak} mathematically precise description of the backward black and white Algorithm~\ref{alg1} given in Section~\ref{perfect}.

-For each $ i \in \Z^d, $ denote by $\ldots T_{-2}^i <T_{-1}^i < T_{0}^i < 0 < T_1^i < T_2^i < \ldots$ the occurrence times of the rate $M_i$ Poisson point process $N^i $ on the real line.
+For each $ i \in\Z^d, $ denote by $\cdots T_{-2}^i <T_{-1}^i < T_{0}^i < 0 < T_1^i < T_2^i < \cdots$ the occurrence times of the rate $M_i$ Poisson point process $N^i $ on the real line.
 The Poisson point processes associated to different sites are independent.
-To each point $T_n^i$ associate an independent mark $K^i_n$ according to the probability distribution $(\lambda_i(k))_{k \ge -1}$.
+To each point $T_n^i$ associate an independent mark $K^i_n$ according to the probability distribution $(\lambda_i(k))_{k \ge-1}$.
 As usual, we identify the Poisson point processes and the associated counting measures.

-For each $i \in \Z^d$ and $t \in \R$ we define the time-reverse point process starting at time $t,$ associated to site $i,$
+For each $i \in\Z^d$ and $t \in\R$ we define the time-reverse point process starting at time $t,$ associated to site $i,$

-To these time-reverse point processes we can associate in an obvious way the corresponding marks $ \tilde{K}^{(i,t)}_n, n \in \Z .$ Finally, for each site $i \in \Z^d$, $k \ge -1$, the reversed $k$-marked Poisson point process returning from time $t$ is defined as
+To these time-reverse point processes we can associate in an obvious way the corresponding marks $ \tilde{K}^{(i,t)}_n, n \in\Z .$ Finally, for each site $i \in\Z^d$, $k \ge-1$, the reversed $k$-marked Poisson point process returning from time $t$ is defined as

-To define the black and white time-reverse sketch process we need to introduce a family of transformations $\{\pi^{(i,k)}, i \in \Z^d, k \ge -1 \}$ on the set of finite subsets of $\Z^d,$ $ {\cal F}(\Z^d),$ defined as follows.
+To define the black and white time-reverse sketch process we need to introduce a family of transformations $\{\pi^{(i,k)}, i \in\Z^d, k \ge-1 \}$ on the set of finite subsets of $\Z^d,$ $ \mathcal{F}(\Z^d),$ defined as follows.
 For any unitary set $\{j\}$,